 The vast majority of the time when I grill ribs, I hit them with some salt and a BBQ rub, smoke them for a couple hours (around 275-325), and serve.
 Sometimes, I like to slather a slab with sauce and get all sorts of messy.
 But one of my favorite ways to grill ribs is to make garlic and herb ribs.
 One of the problems with doing the garlic and herb thing properly is it takes some time to pick up and prepare all the garlic and herbs.
 But luckily, I found a way to make buying the ingredients and prepping said ingredients super easy and quick.
 Enter Dorot Gardens (pronounced Du-Row-T) who make these prepackaged frozen cubes filled with fresh herbs, garlic and onion.
 I was able to prep these ribs in less than 10 minutes and didn’t have to chop a single onion.
-Let’s get to the recipe.
+Score!

 Garlic and Herb Ribs Ingredients:

 Here are those Dorot Gardens cube packs front and back:

 Once one of the cubes have had the contents removed, the top of the packaging lays back into place sealing the package off.
 Slap the lid back on and return it to the freezer for future use.